Is My Child’s Misbehavior A Phase… Or A Problem? And, Could I Have Adult ADHD?

 - Trauma, Abuse, & Neglect Recovery: For children, adolescents, and teens with ODD or CD that stems from an incident of trauma, abuse, or neglect; examines how trauma can warp behavior and assists your child to break the “aggression” cycle

-- Alternative Therapy: Therapeutic techniques such as psychotherapeutic yoga, mindfulness, meditation, guided imagery, equine therapy, and expressive arts that reinforce self-soothing, emotional regulation, concentration, and creative expression
+- Alternative Therapy: Therapeutic techniques such as psychotherapeutic yoga therapy, mindfulness, meditation, guided imagery, equine therapy, and expressive arts that reinforce self-soothing, emotional regulation, concentration, and creative expression